 \subsection{Active reset using open GRAPE}

 We now turn to a numerical study of active resonator reset using the open GRAPE implementation introduced in Sec.~\ref{sec:implementation}.
-For simplicity, we assume the measurement preceeding the resonator reset to be quantum non-demolition and, thus, consider the qubit's state to be fixed thoughout the process.
+For simplicity, we assume the measurement preceding the resonator reset to be quantum non-demolition and, thus, consider the qubit's state to be fixed throughout the process.
 As a result, we can replace the operator $\sigma_z$ by the number $\pm 1$ in Eq.~\eqref{eq:Hdrive}.

 As we seek an active reset protocol independent of measurement outcomes, the performance index used for the open GRAPE optimization is averaged over the two qubit states.
 Following Eq.~\eqref{eq:phi}, the simplest performance index is